jlam55555/ttt/README.md

 # ttt
-A C-based implementation of a two-played tic-tac-toe game
+A C-based implementation of a two-player tic-tac-toe game

 ### Instructions
 Simply run `./ttt` to play!